Robert F. Kennedy's speech on the assassination of Martin Luther King Jr.: Aftermath

 Despite the fact the crowd which Kennedy spoke to in Indianapolis was only estimated to be 2,500 people, the speech was credited with boosting his image in the state of Indiana.
 Indianapolis remained calm that night, which is believed to have been in part because of the speech.
 In stark contrast to Indianapolis, riots erupted in more than one hundred U.S. cities including Chicago, New York City, Boston, Detroit, Oakland, Pittsburgh, and Baltimore, killing 35 and injuring more than 2,500.
 Across the country, approximately 70,000 army and National Guard troops were called out to restore order.
-William Crawford, a member of the Black Radical Action Project who had stood about 20 feet from Kennedy, credited Kennedy's speech for not resulting in riots.
+William Crawford, a member of the Black Radical Action Project who had stood about 20 feet from Kennedy, credited Kennedy's speech for the lack of riots in Indianapolis.
 Crawford claimed to the Indianapolis Star in 2015 "Look at all those other cities" and "I believe it would have gone that way (in Indianapolis) had not Bobby Kennedy given those remarks."

 The following day, Kennedy gave a prepared, formal response, "On the Mindless Menace of Violence", in Cleveland, Ohio.
 It addressed themes that he had alluded to in the Indianapolis speech.

-Robert F. Kennedy himself was assassinated two months later on June 5, 1968.
+Robert F. Kennedy was assassinated two months later on June 5 and died on June 6, 1968.